 This sort of emotional exchange is very uncomfortable for me.
 Not only because I don’t take compliments well but also because emotions scare the hell out of me.

-I do all of the above.
 For the first time I actually told both my husband and my mother how I was feeling about my Grandfather.
 I still cried alone, but at least I verbalized it and admitted to having feelings!

 Try telling the people close to you when emotion slaps you in the face.
 It is freeing!

 As a kid I was witness to a lot of fighting.
 Too much fighting, more than a kid should see.
 One of the after effects of this is that whenever the tone in someone’s voice gets even a little tense sounding I go into panic mode.

 My brother’s head almost exploded on his wedding day when one of his groomsmen was running late.
 In the past I probably would have been more afraid.
 My brother can be scary when he is angry.

 Instead I went downstairs and asked the bride what the “plan” was.
 Then I went upstairs and diffused the situation.
 I am not even sure what I said?

 There may have also been some Jack Daniels involved, but the point is I didn’t run away and I didn’t get upset.
 You know what, I didn’t stop and blame myself either.
 Imagine that.